Richard Wiseman: Career and research

+After completing his PhD, he became Britain's first professor in the public understanding of psychology at the University of Hertfordshire.

 In his early years at the University of Hertfordshire, Wiseman partnered with Simon Singh on a BBC segment about lying for the National Science Week.
 The segment spanned TV, radio and print and featured a "politician making a statement, and letting the public vote on whether they thought this figure was telling the truth in each medium."
 It was the first time that Wiseman and Singh met.
 From the beginning, the two got along well and on Singh's idea, ended up creating a show together called Theatre of Science.
 The show aimed to deliver science to the audience in an entertaining manner.
 Wiseman describes how one stunt involved standing in a cage between two Tesla coils while lightning struck the cage.
 Wiseman ended up writing The Luck Factor in part due to Singh as well.
 With the success of Singh's book, Fermat's Last Theorem, Singh introduced Wiseman to his agent and encouraged him to write a similar book in the psychology arena, which led to The Luck Factor.